From black hole to one-dimensional chain: parity symmetry breaking and kink formation: Introduction

 \section{Introduction}

-No hair conjecture of black hole states that the solution of black hole can be totally characterized by its mass, electric charge and angular momentum \cite{Israel:1967wq, Israel:1967za,Carter:1971zc}.
-However, this conjecture was extended and challenged in some exceptional cases, such as the soft hairs near horizon \cite{Hawking:2016msc}, the black holes of non-Abelian Yang-Mills field \cite{Volkov:1989fi}, or in higher dimensional gravity \cite{Torii:1996yi}, just to list some examples.
-One can refer to \cite{Liu:2022eri} and references therein.
-Among these, Gubser's argument \cite{Gubser:2008px} for the hair of charged scalar fields in a spacetime with a negative cosmological constant was widely applied in the holographic superconducting phenomenon \cite{Hartnoll:2008vx}.
-It brought in a surge of the applied holography especially in condensed matter \cite{Zaanen:2015oix}.
+{\it No hair conjecture} of black hole states that the solution of black hole can be entirely characterized by its mass, electric charge and angular momentum \cite{Israel:1967wq, Israel:1967za,Carter:1971zc}.
+However, this conjecture was challenged in various ways.
+Counter-examples are found in black holes with non-Abelian Yang-Mills fields \cite{Volkov:1989fi}, in higher dimensional gravity \cite{Torii:1996yi}, or with the soft hairs \cite{Hawking:2016msc}, just to name some examples.
+For reviews one can refer to \cite{Liu:2022eri} and references therein.
+Among these, Gubser's proposal \cite{Gubser:2008px} for the hair of charged scalar fields in a spacetime with negative cosmological constant was widely applied in the holographic superconducting phenomena \cite{Hartnoll:2008vx}, which brought in a surge of the applied holography especially in condensed matter physics \cite{Zaanen:2015oix}.

+However, the study of the hair of topological structures is rare \cite{Luckock:1986tr}.
+In this paper, we initiate the investigation on the hair of topological defects -- kink formations from the discrete symmetry breaking in a planar Schwarzschild-Anti de-Sitter (AdS) black hole due to the prominent Kibble-Zurek mechanism (KZM) \cite{Kibble:1976sj,Kibble:1980mv,Zurek:1985qw}.
+KZM was first proposed in the cosmology scenario \cite{Kibble:1976sj} and later was extended to the superfluid in condensed matter \cite{Zurek:1985qw}.
+It states that when the system is driven into a symmetry breaking phase in a finite rate, topological defects will emerge at the interfaces between the distinct symmetry breaking domains.
+Therefore, the number of topological defects can be predicted theoretically which obeys a universal power-law scaling to the quench rate.
+KZM has been tested in various systems in condensed matter physics, such as \cite{Chuang:1991zz,Ruutu:1995qz,Carmi:2000zz}.
+For reviews in KZM, please refer to \cite{zurekreview,delCampo:2013nla}.